niklaslollo/blog/content/post/2018-02-05-rstudio-conf-reflections-with-rich.md

 In San Diego for a two-day conference on all things R, [RStudio::conf2018](https://www.rstudio.com/conference/), our minds were jammed with new packages, novel workflows, project inspiration, and a grab-bag of ideas on storytelling, empathy, and collaboration.

-So, on this holiest of days, Superbowl Sunday,

-{{< img-post path="date" file="kobe.gif" alt="Touchdown" type="left" >}}

-we thought we'd zig while others zagged (meaning yelled at the TV).
+So, on this holiest of days, Superbowl Sunday, we thought we'd zig while others zagged (meaning yelled at the TV).
 We're going to reflect on our experience at RStudio::conf2018, for ourselves, for our peers, and for our respective data science programs at UC Berkeley and Davis.

+{{< img-post path="date" file="kobe.gif" alt="Touchdown" type="center" >}}

 Oh, and, we also enlisted the inimitable [Krista Tippett, NPR host of *On Being*](https://onbeing.org/) to conduct the interview.

-{{< img-post path="date" file="krista_rich.jpg" alt="Krista interviewing Rich" type="left" >}}
+{{< img-post path="date" file="krista_rich.jpg" alt="Krista interviewing Rich" type="center" >}}

 Here we go...